Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Results and discussion

-To further examine the test errors near the ground, Fig. \ref{fig:hr_histograms} compares the histograms of pointwise errors from the LR simulation, LR inference, and HR inference at $4$ m (i.e., the lowest level).
+To further examine the test errors near the ground, Fig. \ref{fig:hr_histograms} compares the histograms of pointwise errors from the LR simulation, LR inference, and HR inference at $4$ m (the lowest level).
 These pointwise errors are the quantities in the summations of Eqs. (\ref{eq:mae-T}) and (\ref{eq:mae-V}).
 The histogram for temperature error peaks near zero, whereas the histogram for velocity error peaks away from zero (Fig. \ref{fig:hr_histograms}).
-This difference in histogram shapes, also observed in our previous study \citep{Yasuda+2023BAE}, is likely because the temperature error is computed as the absolute difference [Eq. (\ref{eq:mae-T})], whereas the velocity error is based on the sum of squared differences [Eq. (\ref{eq:mae-V})].
-This point suggests that all components of the velocity need to be reduced to decrease the velocity error norm [Eq. (\ref{eq:mae-V})], which likely makes the error reduction more difficult.
-The histograms for HR inferences are the narrowest.
-Indeed, not only the average values but also the $95$th percentiles for HR inferences are equal to about 50\% of those for LR simulations and 60\% of those for LR inferences, as reported in Table \ref{table:95-percentiles}.
-The results suggest that U-Net2 is effective in reconstructing atmospheric flows in narrow street canyons near the ground.
+This difference in histogram shapes, also observed in \cite{Yasuda+2023BAE}, likely stems from the error definitions: the temperature error is computed as the absolute difference [Eq. (\ref{eq:mae-T})], whereas the velocity error is defined as the sum of squared differences [Eq. (\ref{eq:mae-V})].
+This definition suggests that all velocity components need to be reduced to decrease the velocity error norm, likely making error reduction more difficult.
+Notably, the histograms for HR inferences are the narrowest.
+Indeed, both the average values and the $95$th percentiles for HR inferences are approximately 50\% of those for LR simulations and 60\% of those for LR inferences, as reported in Table \ref{table:95-percentiles}.

-We report here without details that the time series of the test errors for HR inference were similar to those in Fig. \ref{fig:lr_time_dependence}, which indicated the nearly constant error over time.
-The result confirms an advantage of SR simulations again; that is, the error accumulation can be suppressed due to the time evolution by physics-based models.
+The time series of the test errors for HR inferences were similar to those in Fig. \ref{fig:lr_time_dependence}, indicating nearly constant error over time (not shown in detail).
+This result confirms an advantage of SR simulations again: the error accumulation can be suppressed due to the time evolution by physics-based models.